ROLE-PLAYS: The Dreaded Activity

 P.S.
 A Message From Catherine –

 We are so excited to announce our newest team member, Suzzane (Suzz) Dickman-Perla.
-She comes to us with 15+ years of experience in learning and development, and will be the project manager for all training clients, including managing contracts, developing and customizing training programs, and delivering training too.
+She comes to us with 15 plus years of experience in learning and development, and will be the project manager for all training clients, including managing contracts, developing and customizing training programs, and delivering training as well!

 She is a ton of fun and we are so excited to have her on the team!
-Check out my interview with her if you’d like to get to know her.
+Check out my interview with her if you would like to get to know her.

 About Catherine Mattice